MrResi23/BonjourCoffee-Online-Ordering-System/README.md

 ### Challenges
 1. Do a connection from controllers to phpmyadmin especially when retrieving latest row inserted by user to update and insert new data to a column.
 2. To do a calculation of a total price which we have to retrieve data from two tables or models.
-3. Time constraints from different individual schedules challenges our progress
+3. Time constraints from different individual schedules challenges our progress.
+4. Trying to find solutions to certain errors that we encounter